Support through a heavy snow event

 • If you have a feed shortfall, order in suitable supplementary feeds - grain, PKE, cereal silage, baleage, broll etc. Be aware of their energy and protein content, and seek expert advice on the best combination for your situation.
 Don't just guess.

-• Plan to feed young stock as well as possible.
-They are your future.
+• Plan to feed young or vulnerable stock as well as possible.

 • Monitor crops and pastures carefully, and be ready to change grazing priorities once the snow thaws